Blair Hughes-Stanton: The Second World War

 At the start of the Second World War, Hughes-Stanton, like many other artists, undertook camouflage work before he enlisted in the British Army.
 In 1940 he joined the Royal Engineers.
 He served in the Middle East and then transferred to Greece, where he was captured.
-An over zealous prison guard in the temporary P.O.W. camp at Corinth shot him in the throat and skull when he strayed too close to the camp wire.
+An overzealous prison guard in the temporary POW camp at Corinth shot him in the throat and skull when he strayed too close to the camp wire.
 His injury incapacitated him and he was moved to a series of camps in Germany, and he was finally repatriated to Britain in August 1943.
 Back in England he wrote to the War Artists' Advisory Committee (WAAC) in November 1943, seeking a painting commission.
 After a meeting with Kenneth Clark, the chairman of WAAC, he was given a commission to paint three pictures based on his experiences as a POW.
 After Blair-Stanton completed these, WAAC purchased two more pictures from him.